The-Zeitgeist-Movement/A3P/index.md

-        Buy ANPAC token to suport the PAC :    [BUTTON TO BUY TOKEN]
+        Buy ANPAC token :    [BUTTON TO BUY TOKEN]

         ANPAC CONTRACT ADDRESS: XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

 ## Advantage of supporting ANPAC

-Buy and own a ERC20 token that you can trade on the open cryptocurrency markets and join the global crypto adoption.
+Buy and own a ERC20 token that you can trade on the open and decentrelized cryptocurrency markets and join the global crypto adoption.

 Vote on all ANPAC governance matters using the iOS/Android voting DApp.
 Influence the strongest PAC in the United States and help build a brighter future.

 ## POLICY AGENDA

 ANPAC supports policies that protect the right of american citizens to freely own and transact using cryptocurencies without the worry of restrictive government regulation.
-ANPAC is dedicated to supporting policies that promote individual freedoms, the growth of cryptocurrency adoption in the United States and investor protection.
+ANPAC is dedicated to supporting policies that promote individual freedoms, the growth of cryptocurrency adoption in the United States and crypto investor protection.

-ANPAC is also dedicated to ecological conservation reform both in the United States and abroad.
+ANPAC is dedicated to ecological conservation reform both in the United States and abroad.
+We believe that the science is undesputable, human caused climate change is a threat to both national and global security and we're going to do our part to focus legislators on this issue.

 ## KEY ISSUES

 ### CRYPTOCURRENCY PROTECTION
 Protecting the rights of Amerficans to own, trade and otherwise utilize cryptocurrencies on the global blockchain.

 ### ENVIROMENTAL PROTECTION
-Supporting legislation and legislators who support climate change reform and economically beneficial projects to reverse and reduce human-driven impact on the ecology.
+Supporting legislation and legislators who support climate change reform and economically beneficial projects to reverse and reduce human-driven impact on our ecology.

+# // Banner Ad //
 The American NFT Political Action Committee (ANPAC) is a unique experiment in the political organizing space.

 Support pro-cryptocurrency and pro-ecology legislation while buying ERC20 tokens which will gradually increase in value